moses-varghese/ML-with-FHE-and-CKKS-framework-tutorial/README.md

 # ML-with-FHE-and-CKKS-framework-tutorial

-This notebook is the reimplemtaion of the saem concepts for learning purpose of FHE with ML and CKKS framework
+This notebook is the re-implementation of the same concepts from below references for learning purpose of FHE with ML and CKKS framework

 Reference:

 [1] https://tsmatz.wordpress.com/2022/01/26/microsoft-seal-homomorphic-encryption-ml/